derekschultz/job-worker/DESIGN.md

 - `job-worker logs 123`: Get the output of the job with ID 123.
 - `job-worker stop 123`: Stop the job with ID 123.

-## Streaming Stratety
+## Streaming Strategy

-The output of the jobs will be streamed to the client in real-time.
+The `Logs` API method will stream the output of a job in real-time.
 This will be achieved by using a WebSocket connection between the client and the server.
 When a job is started, a new WebSocket connection will be opened.
 The server will then send the output of the job over this connection as it becomes available.

 ## TLS Setup